-In completing the Equivalency Report, you are being asked for evidence against the QAA criteria.
-The actual criteria have been rephrased slightly in order to clarify what is being looked for and, or, to make them more equitable to a situation where someone who has obtained an MSc several years ago would be applying for CSci.
+In completing the Equivalency Report you are being asked for evidence against the QAA criteria.
+The actual criteria have been rephrased slightly in order to clarify what is being looked for, and also to make criteria more equitable to the situation where someone who is applying for CSci obtained their MSc several years ago.
 Further guidance and help has been provided in each section of the form, in order to help you complete the sections.

-In order to complete the form you will need to gather the appropriate evidence together to use.
+In order to complete the form you will need to gather and use appropriate evidence.
 In your application, in addition to the forms and relevant evidence, you must attach the following:

-- An organisational chart, showing your own position within your institution or company. - An up-to-date CV, describing your career development since you graduated, with some indication of different, or changing, job descriptions/roles and responsibilities over time that show how your career has developed and how you have gradually taken on more responsibilities.
+- An organisational chart, showing your own position within your institution or company. - An up-to-date CV describing your career development since you graduated, with some indication of different or changing job descriptions/roles and responsibilities over time, showing how your career has developed and how you have gradually taken on more responsibility.

-This is an evidence-based process, so we are asking you to provide evidence in the form of examples, documents, etc. to support any statements that you make.
+This is an evidence-based process so we are asking you to provide evidence in the form of examples, documents, etc., to support any statements that you make.
 In some instances, it might be appropriate to describe a set of circumstance or events to help you demonstrate that you meet the criteria.
 To demonstrate that you meet the criteria you will also need to produce evidence in the form of examples and case studies as appropriate.

-Other possible forms of evidence that you may find useful to include, and refer to, are listed below, but this is by no means comprehensive.
+Other possible forms of evidence that you may find useful to include and refer to are listed below, but this is by no means comprehensive.
 However, only include that evidence which is absolutely necessary.